 I have had a vague awareness of the Western Science Center since my college days, when I shared archaeology classes with a girl who had once volunteered there.
 Located in the town of Hemet, it is however a little out of the way for most other Californians, and so I did not make it a priority to visit at the time.
 Since then, though, they have created quite an online presence for themselves, especially since Brittany Stoneburg of Cosplay for Science joined their staff.
-She and fellow scientist-cosplayer Gabe Santos of the Raymond Alf Museum have collaborated on a series of video interviews (called Fossil Friday Chats) which are not only fascinating in their own right, but also convinced me that I had not given their respective institutions their due.
+She and fellow scientist-cosplayer Gabe Santos of the Raymond M. Alf Museum of Paleontology have collaborated on a series of video interviews (called Fossil Friday Chats) which are not only fascinating in their own right, but also convinced me that I had not given their respective institutions their due.
 So it was that I made sure to set aside time during my recent California vacation to make the drive out to see this desert gem.

 While I knew it wasn’t the largest of museums, I was surprised to find it was actually somewhat on the small side.
 For my Texas readers, I would say it roughly compares to The Whiteside Museum or the Mayborn Museum in terms of actual exhibits, though it manages to give off the vibe of an institution twice its size (similar to my impression of the Mayborn).